abraia/gulp-abraia/README.md

 # Abraia gulp plugin

-Automate your image optimization workflows getting a best performance ecommerce based on [Abraia's content-aware technology](https://abraia.me/docs/image-optimization).
+Automate your image optimization workflows and get a best performant ecommerce based on [Abraia's content-aware technology](https://abraia.me/docs/image-optimization).
 We optimize JPEG, PNG, GIF, SVG, and WebP images to provide the best visual quality - for fashion ecommerce websites - with the minimal file size.
-We analyze each image to adapt resize and compression operations to every case.
+We analyze each image to adjust resize and compression operations to every case.

 ![Optimized fashion clothes picture](https://github.com/abraia/gulp-abraia/raw/master/images/fashion-clothes.jpg)